MoritzWillig/reasonBias/README.md

-# Causal Reasoning Bias in Humans and LMs
+# Causal Reasoning Bias in Humans and LLMs

 ## Query data